kingofnull/MicroTikYdnsUpdater/Readme.md

 ####What Is It?

-This Is A Script Which You Can Put It In MicroTik Scheduler(System>Scheduler) And Run It Repetitively To Update With MicroTik IP.
+This Is A Script Which You Can Put It In MicroTik Scheduler(System>Scheduler) And Run It Repetitively To Update MicroTik IP.